ManikandaBalajiVenkatesan/udacity_c_plus_plus_nano_degree/CppND-Route-Planning-Project/README.md

 ## Compiling and Running

 ### Compiling
-To compile the project, first, create a `build` directory and change to that directory:
+To compile the project, first enter "CppND-Route-Planning-Project", create a `build` directory and change to that directory:
 ```
 mkdir build && cd build
 ```